 A Quilt Binding Primer (Part 4): How to Attach Binding to a Quilt

-If you’re just now finding this blog and want to “catch up” on previous lessons, here are some things we’ve covered already:
+In case you are just now finding this blog, here are some things we’ve covered already:

-Part 1 of the Primer – an overview of quilt binding – what is quilt binding, what does it do and some design considerations.
+Part 1 of the Primer – This post is an overview of quilt binding.
+We examine what is quilt binding, what does it do and some design considerations.

-Part 2 of the Primer – how to calculate the amount of binding needed and fabric requirements, how to cut binding strips, and how to sew the strips together to create “French fold” binding
+Part 2 of the Primer – This post teaches you how to make your quilt binding strips.
+You’ll learn how to calculate fabric requirements and how to cut binding strips.
+Then we tackle how to sew the strips together to create “French fold” binding.

-Part 3 of the Primer – how to trim a quilt before you attach the binding
+Part 3 of the Primer – This post will show you how to trim your quilt before you attach the binding.

-As I mentioned in the last post, the quilt in the photos is my version of “Starfall” a pattern by Fresh Lemons quilt, and you can find it via this link.
+The quilt in the photos is my version of “Starfall,” a pattern by Fresh Lemons.
 I think it’s one of the most fun quilt patterns I’ve made all year.
+I think you can still find this is her Etsy shop.
 The lovely custom quilting was stitched by the very talented Mary Covey.

 The Traditional method to attach the binding